spinnaker/spinnaker.github.io/guides/user/pipeline/pipeline-templates/override.md

 explicitly identify anything else from the template you want to inherit.

-For example, the template might have a trigger defined in the `"triggers"` element, but that trigger is not used in your pipeline unless you include `"triggers"` inside the `"inherit"` element.
+For example, the template might have a trigger defined in the `triggers` element, but that trigger is not used in your pipeline unless you include `triggers` inside the `inherit` element.

-1. In the pipeline template you are instantiating, examine what's in the `"pipeline"` element to see what you want to use in your pipeline.
+1. In the pipeline template you are instantiating, examine what's in the `pipeline` element to see what you want to use in your pipeline.

    ```bash
    spin pipeline-template get --id <templateName>
    ```

-1. In the `"inherit": [] ` section of the pipeline JSON, include the key for each element of the template that you want to inherit.
+1. In the `inherit: [] ` section of the pipeline JSON, include the key for each element of the template that you want to inherit.

-   For example, to inherit triggers defined in `pipeline.triggers`, include `"triggers"` inside the `"inherit"` element of the new pipeline:
+   For example, to inherit triggers defined in `pipeline.triggers`, include `triggers` inside the `inherit` element of the new pipeline:

    ```json
    "inherit": ["triggers"]
    ```

-   The same goes for anything else found inside `"pipeline"`.
+   The same goes for anything else found inside `pipeline`.

    ```json
    "inherit": ["triggers", "notifications"] # for example